justynjen/Mind-Body--Keto/blog/_posts/2017-07-24-meditation-and-its-role-in-your-keto-success.md

 Saying “yes” to this one healthy behavior over and over makes saying “no” to the unhealthy ones SO much easier.
 And that, my friends, is boundary setting at its finest!

+### &nbsp;

-MY TIPS FOR BEGINNERS:
+### MY TIPS FOR BEGINNERS:

+&nbsp;

-Identify a time of day where you can be relatively undisturbed and quiet.
-For me, this is first thing in the morning before most of the world wakes up.
+**Identify a time of day where you can be relatively undisturbed and quiet.** For me, this is first thing in the morning before most of the world wakes up.
 For one of my friends, it is later in the day when her children are at school.

-Sit upright in a chair with your feet flat on the ground.
-This is easier than the cross-legged on-the-floor position we often see because frankly, that can make your legs fall asleep and/or get really uncomfortable, especially if you have a lot of extra meat on your bones!
+**Sit upright in a chair with your feet flat on the ground.** This is easier than the cross-legged on-the-floor position we often see because frankly, that can make your legs fall asleep and/or get really uncomfortable, especially if you have a lot of extra meat on your bones!
 Sitting in a chair with feet flat on the ground and hands gently clasped in your lap pretty much guarantees continued good circulation and at least decent posture.

 \*insert pic 4\*

-Set a timer and start small.
-When you first begin, time may either crawl or go very fast.
+**Set a timer and start small.** When you first begin, time may either crawl or go very fast.
 So you don’t have to keep checking your phone or clock, use a timer to let you know when you are done whether you set it for 5, 10, 15 minutes or more.

-Silence your phone.
-It’s not very long to silence the beeps, bloops, dings, and rings.
+**Silence your phone.** It’s not very long to silence the beeps, bloops, dings, and rings.
 It wasn’t THAT long ago when cell phones both didn’t exist and weren’t the almost-omnipotent smartphones they are today.
 Not hearing the notifications that your post got a new like for 5 minutes or more is not going to kill you.
 In fact, you may start to like it!

-Close your eyes.
-There are many meditation practices that encourage open eyes, but if you are totally new, closing your eyes is another way to minimize distractions.
+**Close your eyes.** There are many meditation practices that encourage open eyes, but if you are totally new, closing your eyes is another way to minimize distractions.

-Put in ear plugs or wear headphones.
+**Put in ear plugs or wear headphones**.
 Again, this is just a way to minimize auditory distractions and is not necessary.
 If you’re doing your meditation while you have a baby sleeping nearby, of course leave your hearing unobstructed!

-Focus on your breath.
-As you inhale through your nose (or mouth if you are congested), silently count to four, or five, or six in your head.
+**Focus on your breath.** As you inhale through your nose (or mouth if you are congested), silently count to four, or five, or six in your head.
 Hold for a beat at the end, and then silently count to the same number as you exhale.
 Repeat this process over and over.

 It is going to be more difficult than it sounds, and your mind will wander and think about things like shopping lists, what you’re going to eat next, or an article you read in some magazine last week.
-The thoughts are totally arbitrary, and you will not be able to stop them.
-The point is not to STOP your thoughts, but simply not to focus on them.
-Think ‘em!
+The thoughts are totally arbitrary, and you will not be able to stop them. **The point is not to STOP your thoughts, but simply not to focus on them.** Think ‘em!
 And then return to your breath and don’t let the thought get carried down the mental rabbit hole.
 Note – I still work on this EVERY DAY, after over a year of dedication.
 It’s normal.
 Don’t worry about it.

-No matter what, just remember consistency is key.
-Meditation is a mental workout.
+**No matter what, just remember consistency is key.** Meditation is a mental workout.
 And like with any workout, you only see and feel results when you do it consistently.
 Maybe consistency for you is 1 – 2 times per week when you start.
 It’s a great start!
 Because you started in the first place!
-Work up to every other day and then every day.
-Trust me – you will not regret it.
+Work up to every other day and then every day. **Trust me – you will not regret it.**

+### &nbsp;

-SHORTCUTS
+### SHORTCUTS

+&nbsp;

 In this wonderful technologically advanced time, if you do not yet feel you have the power to do this on your own, there are amazing free phone apps like Calm, iSleep, and Headspace that can be used to help you meditate.
 YouTube and Vimeo also have COUNTLESS guided meditation tracks and videos.
 You can probably even buy guided meditations via iTunes.

 By all means, if any of these is going to help you start meditating, use them!
 They are excellent options.
 I just want you to start in the first place.

+### &nbsp;

-ON YOUR MARK, GET SET, OM!
+### ON YOUR MARK, GET SET, OM!

+&nbsp;

 I hope this post has helped convince you that meditation is a worthwhile practice that can totally boost all the positive results of your Keto journey!
 It has the power to assist virtually ANY health journey, but has definitely played a significant role in both my continuing 40+ pound loss over the last year AND my overall happiness, relationships, and well-being.
 I want you to have these same victories, too!

-Do you have any lingering questions about meditation or experiences you want to share?
-Let me know in the comments!
+**Do you have any lingering questions about meditation or experiences you want to share?
+Let me know in the comments!**